Azure-Samples/aci-extract-load-transform-sample/README.md

    docker push YOURDOCKERACCOUNTNAME/extracting
    ```

-3. Execute the commands below to build and push the **transforming** image to Docker Hub.
+3. Execute the command below to build and push the **transforming** image to Docker Hub.

    ```powershell
    cd ../transforming